Prince (musician): 2000–2004: Internet releases and Musicology

 On February 8, 2004, Prince appeared at the 46th Annual Grammy Awards with Beyoncé.
 In a performance that opened the show, they performed a medley of "Purple Rain", "Let's Go Crazy", "Baby I'm a Star", and Beyoncé's "Crazy in Love".
 The following month, Prince was inducted into the Rock and Roll Hall of Fame.
-The award was presented to him by Alicia Keys along with Big Boi and André 3000 of OutKast.
+The award was presented to him by Alicia Keys along with Big Boi and André 3000 of Outkast.
 As well as performing a trio of his own hits during the ceremony, Prince also participated in a tribute to fellow inductee George Harrison in a rendering of Harrison's "While My Guitar Gently Weeps", playing a two-minute guitar solo that ended the song.
 He also performed the song "Red House" as "Purple House" on the album Power of Soul: A Tribute to Jimi Hendrix.

 In April 2004, Prince released Musicology through a one-album agreement with Columbia.
-The album rose as high as the top five on some international charts (including the US, UK, Germany, and Australia).
-The US chart success was assisted by the CDs being included as part of the concert ticket purchase, thereby qualifying each CD (as chart rules then stood) to count toward US chart placement.
+The album rose as high as the top five on some international charts, including the U.S., UK, Germany, and Australia.
+The United States chart success was assisted by the CDs being included as part of the concert ticket purchase, thereby qualifying each CD to count toward United States chart placement.
 Three months later, Spin named him the greatest frontman of all time.
-That same year, Rolling Stone magazine named Prince as the highest-earning musician in the world, with an annual income of $56.5 million, largely due to his Musicology Tour, which Pollstar named as the top concert draw among musicians in the US.
-He played 96 concerts; the average ticket price for a show was US$61.
+That same year, Rolling Stone magazine named him as the highest-earning musician in the world, with an annual income of $56.5 million, largely due to his Musicology Tour, which Pollstar named as the top concert draw among musicians in the U.S. He played 96 concerts; the average ticket price for a show was US$61.
 Musicology went on to receive two Grammy wins, for Best Male R&B Vocal Performance for "Call My Name" and Best Traditional R&B Vocal Performance for the title track.
 Musicology was also nominated for Best R&B Song and Best R&B Album, and "Cinnamon Girl" was nominated for Best Male Pop Vocal Performance.
-Rolling Stone ranked Prince No. 27 on their list of the 100 Greatest Artists of All Time.
+Rolling Stone ranked Prince number 27 on their list of the 100 Greatest Artists of All Time.